jhpyle/docassemble/_docs/documents.md

 the next section, which explains how to pass variables in "raw" format to the template.

-When using `field code`, `code`, or `field variables` to define your fields, there is a shortcut for formatting decimal numbers: set the option `decimal places` to the number of decimal places you want to use.
+<a name="decimal places"></a>When using `field code`, `code`, or
+`field variables` to define your fields, there is a shortcut for formatting decimal numbers: set the option `decimal places` to the number of decimal places you want to use.

 {% highlight yaml %}
 ---